About Us

 Hawaii Fi-Do Service Dogs helps to build independence and quality of life for children

-and adults with disabilities in Hawaii by providing them with quality trained assistance dogs and by sharing awareness of service dogs to the community.
+and adults with mobility disabilities in Hawaii by providing them with quality trained assistance dogs and by sharing awareness of service dogs to the community.

 In 2008 we were Internationally Accredited under Assistance Dogs International, Inc. and our volunteer community has built Hawaii Fi-Do from the ground up.
 We have no formal training facilities; instead, our dogs-in-training live in the homes of our loyal and committed band of puppy raisers.
 By training in public settings, our puppies learn to ignore distractions—preparation for focusing on their future handler.